+We determined the fair value of stock options and restricted stock issued under our long term incentive plans as of the grant date.
 The fair value of the stock options was estimated on the date of the grant using a Black-Scholes option valuation model that used various assumptions.
 The risk free interest rate was based on the U.S. Treasury yield curve in effect at the time of grant.
 Expected life (estimated period of time outstanding) of a grant was determined by reference to the vesting schedule, past exercise behavior and comparison with other reporting companies.
 The dividend rate at the date of grant was used as the best estimate of future dividends.
 Expected volatility was determined by calculating the standard deviation of our stock price for the five years immediately prior to the grant date.
 This period of time closely resembles the expected term.
-All options currently outstanding have a term of 10 years.
-All stock options issued under our plans have an exercise price equal to the closing market price on the date of grant.
+All stock options issued under our plans have an exercise price equal to the closing market price of our Common Stock on the date of grant.
+All options currently outstanding have a term of ten years.